Course guide of Mathematical Methods 3 (2671126)

 Prerequisites of recommendations

-Linear Algebra and Geometry, Calculus, Mathematical Methods I
+- Linear Algebra and Geometry I and II, Calculus I, and Mathematical Methods I

 Brief description of content (According to official validation report)